-We ensure our participation is in compliance with all political contributions and lobbying regulations, and report government interactions consistent with the law and company policies.
+We ensure our participation is in compliance with all lobbying regulations and we report government interactions consistent with the law and company policies.

-Increasingly in Canada, public policy is developed through open and transparent processes, incorporating the expertise and perspective of a broad range of stakeholders.
+Increasingly in Canada, public policy is developed through open and transparent processes, incorporating the expertise and perspective of a broad range of Indigenous Peoples and stakeholders.
 Suncor participates in these forums, bringing our industry perspective and a solutions-based mindset to advance responsible development.

-Constructive dialogue and transparent sharing of information are critical in guiding our interaction with governments and stakeholders towards the development of practical policy solutions.
+Constructive dialogue and transparent sharing of information are critical in guiding our interaction with governments and stakeholders toward the development of practical policy solutions.
 These activities promote responsible development of existing and new energy sources.
-We aim to decrease the probability of reactive policy development by working to reduce polarized dialogue.
+We seek opportunities to mitigate polarization through engaging broadly with diverse interests.

 Our policy position with governments includes:

-- encouraging a healthy debate about energy solutions
+- encouraging a healthy dialogue about energy solutions

 - understanding the role of and supporting advancements in research, technology and innovation